 NSW Minister for Jobs, Investment, Tourism and Western Sydney Stuart Ayres said Greatest Southern Nights aligned with the NSW Government’s ambition to kick start the state’s economic recovery, create jobs and drive visitation and spending through major events.

 “NSW has led Australia in reigniting the live music industry through Great Southern Nights, and now we are excited to announce these landmark concerts that will be the hottest tickets in the country.
 The NSW Government is proud to be getting artists, roadies, venues, hospitality staff and tourism businesses back to work and we hope this heralds the safe return of major indoor arena events.”

-The Greatest Southern Nights concerts are supported by the NSW Government’s tourism and major events agency Destination NSW and are part of the Great Southern Nights program delivered in partnership with the Australian Recording Industry Association (ARIA).
+The Greatest Southern Nights concerts are supported by the NSW Government’s tourism and major events agency Destination NSW and and are part of the Great Southern Nights program delivered in partnership with the Australian Recording Industry Association (ARIA).
 For more information go to www.greatsouthernnights.com.au